dvanherbergen/elm-multitag-input/readme.md

 - Multi-Value.
 The number of tags allowed is configurable.
 - Multi-section utocomplete.
 Autocompletion that supports multiple sections.
 One section per allowed tag type in the same field.
 - Callback on tag list change.
+- Supports ; separated tag entry.
+Entering a string tag1;tag2 will expand into two tags.

+## Config flags:

+- size : maximum number of tags that may be entered
+- multiType : true allows different types of tags to be mixed in the same field. when false, the first tag entered determines the tag type for the remaining values in the field.

 ## Usage